-CenterPoint Energy is dedicated to helping our income-qualified customers save energy, save money and live more safely and comfortably.
+CenterPoint Energy is dedicated to helping our income-qualified customers save energy and money while living more comfortably.

 In general, program participants will be residential customers in one- to four-unit dwellings.
 Eligible households must have incomes below 50 percent of state median income or 200 percent of federal poverty income guidelines, whichever of those is higher.
 Other eligibility requirements may apply to specific programs.

 Income Guidelines: Weatherization Assistance Program (WAP) Income Guidelines

 Home Energy Squad

 This natural gas and electric energy efficiency program is for you, whether you own or rent your home.
 You start with a free virtual visit (or phone visit), then receive a home visit that meets your needs and may include direct installation of low-cost energy efficiency measures.
 The home visit is free for low-income customers.
 (Home Energy Squad is delivered by Center for Energy and Environment (CEE).)

 Home Energy Squad website.

 Provides a free home energy assessment to determine ways to improve homeowners’ comfort and energy efficiency.
 Measures installed at no cost to income-qualified homeowners or renters may include: free attic and wall insulation, sealing of air leaks, plus repair or replacement of natural gas furnace (or boiler) and water heater.